 Polarisation by housing tenure

-- Half of heads of households aged between 25 and 54 in social rented housing are not in paid work compared to one in twelve of those in owner-occupation.
+- At all ages, around two-thirds of working-age heads of households in social housing are not in paid work.

-- In all authorities, at least two-fifths of the heads of working-age households living in social housing are not in paid work.
+- In all authorities, at least half of the heads of working-age households living in social housing are not in paid work.

 This indicator shows how far households living in social housing accommodation are in paid work.
 The potential concern here is that, if areas of social housing have very few working households, then the children brought up there may have too little experience of, and therefore not see themselves in the future as part of, the ‘world of work’.

 The first graph shows how the proportion of households in social housing where the ‘household reference person’ (the person in the household with the highest income 1) is not in paid work has changed over time.
 The term ‘head of household’ is used in the graph to refer to the ‘household reference person’.
 For comparison purposes, the equivalent data for Great Britain is also shown.

 The data source for the first graph is the Labour Force Survey (LFS).
 The figures for each year are the average for the four quarters of the relevant year.

 The second graph shows how the proportion of households where the household reference person is not in paid work varies by tenure and age group.